Almyyyy/Whatsend/README.md

 - [x] v0.1 project draft with main functions
 - [x] v0.1.1 minor bug fix (like internet signal loss or inexitent phone number crashes)
-- [x] v0.2 code is now translated from Italian to English because is cool and more people can benefit B)
+- [x] v0.2 code is now translated from Italian to English because is cool and more people can benefit :sunglasses:
 - [ ] todo give the program a gui